 Step Action 1 Open a diagram containing the element for which Project Items exist.
 2 Double-click on the diagram background to display the diagram properties dialog.
 Click on the 'Elements' tab.
-3 In the 'Show Compartments' panel, click

-on the 'Project' checkbox.
+3 In the 'Show Compartments' panel, click on the 'Project' checkbox.
 4 Click on the OK button.
-Each Project Item now appear Project compartment of the of the diagram.
-Items of each ty grouped together so that, for Effort items on the element a under the heading 'Effort', an items on the element are growthe heading 'Risk'. element on ype are example, all are grouped nd all Risk
+Each Project Item now appears in the Project compartment of the element on the diagram.
+Items of each type are grouped together so that, for example, all Effort items on the element are grouped under the heading 'Effort', and all Risk items on the element are grouped under the heading 'Risk'.

 CCBookClientPanel

+"SM_Activity"

++ CCBookClientPanel

-"SM_Activity" + CCBookClientPanel + GetBook: CBook
++ GetBook: CBook

 ~ bookpanel(): CCBookPanel

+test scripts

-test scripts Unit Valid Inputs Pass
+Unit Valid Inputs Pass

+maintenance Issue

-maintenance Issue Run time New Triggers New
+Run time New

+Triggers New

+project

+Effort

+Implement Coding

-project Effort Implement Coding Test Coding
+Test Coding